LOOSE-LIPS/loose-lips-2.0/src/routes/blog/blackdown-the-hunger-ldn079/index.md

   - imported/blackdown-the-hunger-ldn079/image1046.jpeg
 description: >-
   A Weightless exploration of darkside 130bpm rollage, introducing the EP with brooding tension, glowing in the middle of a storm.
+From Blackdown's Rollage
-From Blackdown&#39;s Rollage Vol4: The Hunger EP on Keysound Recordings.
+  Vol4: The Hunger EP on Keysound Recordings.
 Out 13.03.2020 on digita and streaming on Spotify (here) .Pre-order: https://boomkat.com/products/rollage-vol-4-the-hunger-ep https://soundcloud.com/keysound-recordings [...]Read More...
 published: true